shredthaGNAR/list-of-my-starred-repos/README.md

 * [Vinzent03/obsidian-advanced-uri](https://github.com/Vinzent03/obsidian-advanced-uri): Advanced modes for Obsidian URI
 * [Enveloppe/obsidian-enveloppe](https://github.com/Enveloppe/obsidian-enveloppe): Enveloppe helps you to publish your notes on a GitHub repository from your Obsidian Vault, for free!
 * [nuthrash/obsidian-html-plugin](https://github.com/nuthrash/obsidian-html-plugin): This is a plugin for Obsidian (https://obsidian.md).
 Can open document with .html and .htm file extensions.
+* [mProjectsCode/obsidian-meta-bind-plugin](https://github.com/mProjectsCode/obsidian-meta-bind-plugin): A plugin for Obsidian to make your notes interactive with inline input fields, metadata displays, and buttons.
+* [Jacobinwwey/obsidian-NotEMD](https://github.com/Jacobinwwey/obsidian-NotEMD): A Easy way to create your own Knowledge-base!
+Notemd enhances your Obsidian workflow by integrating with various Large Language Models (LLMs) to process your notes, automatically generate wiki-links for key concepts, create corresponding concept notes, perform web research, and more.
 * [hinterdupfinger/obsidian-ollama](https://github.com/hinterdupfinger/obsidian-ollama): None
 * [nybbles/obsidian-pocket](https://github.com/nybbles/obsidian-pocket): Pocket integration for Obsidian
 * [mtopping/obsidian-raindrop](https://github.com/mtopping/obsidian-raindrop): This plugin allows for basic integration with Raindrop.io, a bookmarking service and Obsidian.